Skip to main content

 • we're encouraging local residents, businesses, schools and groups to help provide bee-friendly areas

-• we're attending community events where people can make seed bombs and learn about wildlife
+• we're supporting community events where people can make seed bombs and learn about wildlife

 In Royston, we’ve been working with a local student on patches of wonderful wildflowers within housing estates.